Yyuzhuohang/EACR/code/README.md

     - step 0, `python dislocate.py` Go and scramble the original image.
 The result is given in folder 'data/dis_result'
     - step 1, `python main.py train`      to train and test Protein-molecule affinity.
 The result is given in folders 'code/transformer_50.pth' and 'code/log.log'

+# Other
+In model.py, position embedding can be added, but our experiment found that the effect did not improve much.
+Although it was written in the code, the results in the article did not include this part.
+Researchers can try using or not using it themselves.